MidoriSusanna/Happy-Leaf/TESTING.md

 - Post_detail.html:
 ![Post detail html check](read.me_pics/testing_pics/postdetail-html-check.png) In the post_detail.html page 42 errors and warnings have been found.
-Those errors are related to the installation of SummerNote.
+Those errors are related to the installation of SummerNote editor and its code.

 # CSS